This page was last modified 12:35, 5 March 2013

 Note that complying with these changes is not neccesarily an automatic approval!

-Okay so your item is uploaded, but you got a message saying your item was rejected?
+Okay so your item is uploaded, but you got a message saying your item was removed or not approved?
 What does this mean?
 Well, we base our rejections on your presentation of the upload and rest assured that we check each and every upload individually whether you are an existing featured creator or a new starter.

-If an upload is rejected, you get a Private Message in your Inbox on MTS with a rubric that lists specifically why the upload was rejected.
+If an upload is removed or not approved, you get a Private Message in your Inbox on MTS with a list that lists specifically why the upload was removed or not approved.
 Each item is broken down by category, and explains why your upload received the rating that it did.
 Maybe your mesh has too high a poly count, maybe it has lots of pay items, maybe it doesn't comply with a multitude of the Creator Guidelines.
-Obviously, the specific reasons change from item to item, but sometimes there can be multiple reasons for rejection.
+Obviously, the specific reasons change from item to item, but sometimes there can be multiple reasons for removal or not approval.
 Pay attention to all of them and read the entire rubric in the PM!
-Also, pay attention to the moderators comments, as they will often clarify the reasons for a low rating/rejection and offer tips for improvement.
+Also, pay attention to the moderators comments, as they will often clarify the reasons for a low rating and offer tips for improvement.

-If your item gets rejected, do not lose heart!
-Instead, look at the PM, and see why it got rejected, and then look at the other uploads on the site within the same category or the same style.
+If your item gets removed or not approved, do not lose heart!
+Instead, look at the PM, and see why this happened, and then look at the other uploads on the site within the same category or the same style.
 See how other people have done their items and try and learn from them.
 Read the Creator Guidelines to get an idea of what you need to do to upload something correctly - perhaps you missed something basic but huge.
 Do you have a good description?
 Good screenshots?
 All these and more can be possible reasons for a poor upload score.

 If the basic actual post is ok, then it might be due to the item, in which case you can get critique and guidelines from other creators in our Creator Feedback forum.

-If you've read the PM, double-checked the Creator Guidelines, and still don't know why your upload was rejected; you can ask for further explanation in Creator Issues.
+If you've read the PM, double-checked the Creator Guidelines, and still don't know why your upload was removed or not approved you can ask for further explanation in Creator Issues.

 If you got this far, then your item has been approved on MTS!
 At this point you will get a Private Message in your inbox on MTS and sometimes may get a little note with some other information.
 Your upload will appear on the front page of the MTS downloads section, and on your profile page.